yuygfgg/Vapoursynth-llvmexpr/docs/postfix.md

 #### **2.2.
 Numeric Constants**

 Literals are pushed directly onto the stack.
+The decimal separator for floating-point numbers is always a period (`.`), regardless of the system's locale settings.

 - **Standard:** `128`, `3.14`, `-0.5`
 - **Hexadecimal:** `0x10` (16), `0xFF` (255).